 - gaining peer feedback at the digital comp stage

-- Submit final design using the template provided on or before the deadline date that indicates entry level graphic design by completing the list of items above.
+- Submit final color design using the template provided on or before the deadline date that indicates entry level graphic design by completing the list of items above.

 - Create job folder(s) as instructed by your production manager.

 - Create typographic, illustrative and/or photographic imagery that is...